Broken Mammoth: Climate and resources

 Early occupation of the Broken Mammoth had a setting similar to the lowland tundra with low vegetation, mostly shrubs and few trees.
 The regional pollen record provides evidence of shrubland with plant life including dwarf birch and willow.

-After approximately 9,000 years this shrubland became woodland which supporter spruce and alder trees.
+After approximately 9,000 years this shrubland became woodland which supported spruce and alder trees.
 The faunal remains of a red squirrel and a porcupine date the process of forestation at slightly more than 9,500 years ago.
 Windier conditions reestablished at Broken Mammoth around 10,000 BP with loess accumulation accelerating until about 7800 B.P.
 After this time modern conditions stabilized after 5700 B.P.

 The stratigraphy at Broken Mammoth is well preserved and is one of the primary factors that have helped establish the age of the site.
 The site consists of Aeolian sediments (sand and loess) overlying weathered bedrock of the Yukon-Tanana crystalline terrace.
 The deposits are divided in four units: A, B, C and D with the oldest layer being unit A. Unit A is composed of fine sand dating to approximately 12,000 B.P.
 Units B, C, and D are made up of Aeolian silt or loess.
 Unit B contains three different palaeosol complexes with B1 dating to 11,800 B.P. to 11,200 B.P, B2 dates to 10,300 B.P. to 9,300 B.P while there is no direct dating for B3.
 Unit C dates to sometime after 9,000 B.P with the final unit (Unit D) being an accumulation of silt deposits over the last 8,000 to 9,000 years.